cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 > never uses boolean fields, and instead uses the string type with
 > "meaningful values".
 On top of being more readable, it also makes the
 > field extensible.

+When changing the value of the field `cleanupPolicy` from `OnDelete` to `Never`, the associated Secret resource immediately loses its owner reference.
+The user doesn't need to wait until the certificate is renewed.
+Similarly, when `cleanupPolicy` is changed from `OnDelete` to `Never`, the associated Secret resource loses its owner reference.

+Along with this new field, we propose to deprecate the flag `--enable-certificate-owner-ref`, and introduce a new flag `--default-secret-cleanup-strategy` that can take the following
+values:

+- `--default-secret-cleanup-strategy=Never` means that a Certificate created with an empty `cleanupPolicy` will be defaulted to `cleanupPolicy: Never` by the cert-manager webhook.
+- `--default-secret-cleanup-strategy=OnDelete` means that a Certificate created with an empty `cleanupPolicy` will be defaulted to `cleanupPolicy: OnDelete` by the cert-manager webhook.

+The default value for `--default-secret-cleanup-strategy` is `Never`.
+Changing the flag value from `Never` to `OnDelete`, the existing Certificate resources are not changed.
+Only the newly created Certificates will get the new value in their `cleanupPolicy` field.
+Similarly, when changing the flag value from `OnDelete` to `Never`, the existing Certificate's `cleanupPolicy` fields aren't changed.
+It is necessary for the user to manually change each individual `cleanupPolicy` fields in order to migrate all the Certificate resources from `Never` to `OnDelete`, or from `OnDelete` to `Never`.

+The reason we decided to deprecate `--enable-certificate-owner-ref` is because this flag had a global impact: when switching from `false` to `true`, the user would see that the existing Secret resources associated to Certificate resources would immediately be updated with an owner reference.
+Conversely, changing `true` to `false` would immediately update the existing Secret resources to loose their owner reference.
+The new flag `--default-secret-cleanup-strategy` doesn't work this
+way: instead of acting globally, the flag acts on the newly created Certificate resources through the "defaulting" mechanism.

+The deprecated flag `--enable-certificate-owner-ref` keeps precendence over the new flag in order to keep backwards compatibility.

+TODO: talk about the semantic mapping between `--enable-certificate-owner-ref` and `--default-secret-cleanup-strategy`.

 ## Use-cases